 360 Communities offers outreach services for victims/survivors in the community who may not need or want to stay at a Lewis House shelter.
 Outreach advocates offer mobile, community advocacy and can meet people where it is most convenient for them.

-We partner with local law enforcement agencies, service providers, and healthcare providers to ensure victims access what they need for their unique situation.
+Outreach advocates have offices located in law enforcement agencies across Dakota County.
+We work to influence how police respond to sexual and domestic violence.
+Our advocates can meet you where you are.
+We partner with other service organizations and healthcare providers to ensure victims access what they need for their unique situation.
 Outreach advocates can help with safety planning, emotional support, goal planning, financial assistance for crime victims, connections to community resources, and much more.

 Visit our Support Groups page to learn about support group resources available to you.